lfborjas/freenatalchart.xyz/README.md

 ### Testing

 For rendering HTML and SVG, we use [golden tests](https://ro-che.info/articles/2017-12-04-golden-tests) with the [hspec-golden](https://github.com/stackbuilders/hspec-golden) library.
 The files are written to `test/files` and we only track the "golden" (expected) file.
-You'll notice that we `.gitignore` the `actual` file -- but it is produced by the test runner.
-The files are saved without extension, but they should be viewable in a browser if one sets the extension, or with `python3 -m http.server 8000`.
-I personally just use the `renderTest*` functions in the respective view files, and e.g. `cp test/files/natalChart/actual test/files/actual-chart.html` to open it in a browser.
+You'll notice that we `.gitignore` the `actual` file -- but it is produced by the test runner on each run, locally.
+The files are saved without extension, but they should be viewable in a browser if one sets the extension (once the extension is there, you can also navigate the directory with `python3 -m http.server 8000`.)
+I personally just use the `renderTest*` functions in `Dev.hs` while developing.

-If you've updated the `Views` and the tests now fail because of the changes, but you've verified that they're working as expected (perhaps by manually producing the files for static inspection, see for example `renderTestIndex` in `Views.Index`,) you can have hspec-golden replace the `golden` files with the current copy of the `actual` file (produced by running the now-failing test,) by running
+If you've updated the `Views` and the tests now fail because of the changes, but you've verified that they're working as expected (perhaps by manually producing the files for static inspection, see for example `renderTestIndex` in `Dev.hs`,) you can have hspec-golden replace the `golden` files with the current copy of the `actual` file (produced by running the now-failing test,) by running

     stack exec hgold -- -u test/files